THE VFA PIONEER HISTORIES PROJECT

 JW: I want to hear more about your work as a state senator.
 Are you still doing that?

-JW: Did you ever get that legislation passed?
+JW: Did you ever get that civil rights legislation passed?

 JW: Wonderful.
 How would you say your involvement in the women’s movement affected you?

-Long after I left, it was still going at 27 years; it’s not now because an employee embezzled and killed it, unfortunately.
-I’m an active trades women advocate because those trade and technical jobs are the avenue out of poverty for women.
-I think.
-I’ve been working to desegregate the economy my entire life and all the things I’ve told you comes down to that racially as well as gender wise.
+Long after I left, Women Unlimited was still going at 27 years.
+It’s gone now because an employee embezzled and killed it, unfortunately.
+I’m still an active trades-women advocate because trade and technical jobs allow women to support their families and are one avenue out of poverty for women.
+I’ve been working to open up the economy to women, Blacks, Indigenous and People of Color all my life.

 JW: Wow, that’s wonderful.
 Any last comment before we close?